jamesheald/COIN/README.md

 ```
 o = obj.objective_COIN;
 ```
 This returns a stochastic estimate of the negative log-likelihood, which can be passed to an optimiser.
 The estimate is stochastic because it is calculated from simulations that are conditioned on random observation noise.
-To aid parameter optimisation, the variance of the estimate can be reduced by increasing the number of runs via the R property (this is best done in conjunction with [Parallel computing](#parallel-computing) to avoid long runtimes).
+To aid parameter optimisation, the variance of the estimate can be reduced by increasing the number of runs using the R property (this is best done in conjunction with [Parallel computing](#parallel-computing) to avoid long runtimes).
 An optimiser that can handle a stochastic objective function should also be used (e.g., [BADS](https://github.com/lacerbi/bads)).

 ### Inferring internal representations of the COIN model fit to adaptation data